-FUND FINANCIAL STATEMENTS:
+FUND FINANCIAL STATEMENTS

-The fund financial statements provide information about the School District's funds.
+The fund financial statements provide information about the School District's funds, including fiduciary funds.
 Eliminations have been made to minimize the double counting of internal activities.
+Separate financial statements are presented for governmental and fiduciary funds.
 The emphasis of fund financial statements is on major governmental funds, each displayed in a separate column.